melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 ```
 Here the function body references variables `foo` and `bar` that have no definition, thus they are reported as free.

-In the first optimization pass (implemented by the `optimize` strategy attribute in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/AbstractSyntax.sv`), all expressions involving numeric operations are simplified as much as possible.
-In this case `foo - (-bar)` is simplified to `foo + bar` and `a + (10 - 4)` becomes `a + 6`.
+In the first optimization pass (implemented by the `optimize` strategy attribute on line 14 in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/Optimize.sv`), all expressions involving numeric operations are simplified as much as possible.
+The `optimizeStep` strategy attribute on line 5 of this file encode the rewrite rules in the second column of page 2 of the paper and realized as strategy attributes in Figure 3 of the paper.
+In this example `foo - (-bar)` is simplified to `foo + bar` and `a + (10 - 4)` becomes `a + 6`.
 However all `let`-bindings are left intact, despite having only one reference.

-In the second optimization pass (implemented by the `optimizeInline` strategy attribute in the same file), deeper structural transformations are performed.
+In the second optimization pass (implemented by the `optimizeInline` strategy attribute in the same file on line 77), deeper structural transformations are performed.
+These can be seen in the paper in Figures 6 and 7.
 The body of `e6` is further reduced to `(foo + bar) + 6`, by observing that the `let`-variables are only referenced in at most one place each, and thus the let-bindings can be safely eliminated without duplicating any computations.

 All of the examples may be easily be run at once by executing
 ```